-From this beginning of one wing of a building and a staff of a president and four instructors, there has grown a physical plant of twenty substantial buildings, modern in every respect for the purposes for which they were erected, and a staff of ninety-eight instructors, an institution recognized everywhere as one of the foremost teacher-preparation colleges in the country.
+From this beginning of one wing of a building and a staff of a president and four instructors, there has grown a physical plant of twenty substantial buildings, modern in every respect for the purposes for which they were erected, and a staff of ninety-five instructors, an institution recognized among the foremost teacher-preparation colleges in the country.
 From the first year's enrollment of ninety-six, the student body has grown to an average of 1800 annually, with an average summer school enrollment of 2400.